ZhuoyunZhong/Flying-Car-and-Autonomous-Flight-Engineer-Projects/P2-3D-Motion-Planning/README.md

 - Follow the instruction [Starter-Kit](https://github.com/udacity/FCND-Term1-Starter-Kit) to set up propriate environment.
 - Switch to `fcnd` environment by `$ source activate fcnd`

-After installing, start the simulator and run BACKYARD FLYER.
+After installing, start the simulator and run MOTION PLANNING.
 Run python code by

 `python motion_planning.py`

-One should be able to see the quadrotor moving following a planned path.
+One should be able to see the quadrotor lifting, spending some time planning and moving following a planned path.

 ## Project Detail